An independent company with 20 years of expertise in flight data animation for Flight Safety and Pilot Training

 - and displays the exact values of some happenings.

 Using such a tool will dramatically improve the quality of the debriefing.
 It will totally remove the risks of wrong perceptions.

 A huge potential for novice pilots in line training

-The trainee, being confronted with the reality, is more keen to accept the facts and in case of a different perception, he will be in a position to explain his point of view based on factual evidences.
+The trainee, being confronted with reality, is keener to accept the facts and in case of a different perception, he will be in a position to explain his point of view based on factual evidence.